 Even before the Village School closed its doors, the Town of Hancock was tuitioning 7th-12th grade students to nearby schools on a per pupil basis.
-Most of the students attended school in Rochester, while others travelled to Bethel, Middlebury, Warren or Ripton for their education.
+Most of the students attended school in Rochester while it was still open, and others travelled to Bethel, Middlebury, Warren or Ripton for their education.
+The Hancock and Granville School boards have now consolidated.
+Both towns have school choice.

 Now, the Town of Hancock is responsible for paying the tuition for all students, grades K-12, to attend nearby schools.
-As of March 2012, about two-thirds of the students living in the Town of Hancock attended Rochester Elementary, Middle and High Schools.
-The other third attend Ripton Elementary, Warren Elementary, Waitsfield Elementary, Harwood Union High School, Middlebury Union High School, and the private Bridge School in Middlebury, among others.
+Student enrollment is diverse, with students attending Rochester Elementary, Ripton Elementary, Warren Elementary, Waitsfield Elementary, Harwood Union High School, Middlebury Union High School, White River Valley High School, and the private Bridge School in Middlebury, among others.
+For the 2018-2019 school year, 56 students from Hancock are enrolled in nearby schools.

 Paying each student's tuition to attend nearby schools creates a situation where the Town is required to pay more at the end of the year to cover the under-estimated tuition determined at the beginning of the school year.
-This "bill-back" expense, which is caused mostly by the underestimated tuition for students attending Rochester schools, may become an ongoing issue for the Town of Hancock's School Budget.
+This "bill-back" expense has been somewhat mitigated by consolidation of the school district with Granville, but may become an ongoing issue for the Town of Hancock's School Budget.
 A very small percentage of school-aged children in Hancock are homeschooled.